bgctw/REddyProc/vignettes/useCase.md

 separate set of output columns of filled NEE and its uncertainty is generated, distinguished by the suffixes given with `uStarSuffixes`.
 <Suffix>"\_f" denotes the filled value and "\_fsd" the estimated
-standard devation of its uncertainty.
+standard deviation of its uncertainty.

     grep("NEE_.*_f$",names(EProc$sExportResults()), value = TRUE)
     grep("NEE_.*_fsd$",names(EProc$sExportResults()), value = TRUE)